Thuringi: First appearances

 The name of the Thuringians appears to have first been mentioned in the veterinary treatise (Mulomedicina) of Vegetius, written about 383-450 AD.
-The text specifically mentions Thuringian horses, which it pairs together with the Burgundian horses: “the Thuringian and the Burgundian horses … can be recognized by their patient endurance of poor treatment” (Toringos dehinc et Burgundiones iniuriae tolerantes).
+The text specifically mentions Thuringian horses, which it pairs together with the Burgundian horses: "the Thuringian and the Burgundian horses … can be recognized by their patient endurance of poor treatment" (Toringos dehinc et Burgundiones iniuriae tolerantes).
 Historians such as Matthias Springer have noted that other early medieval evidence also exists which implies a connection between the Thuringians and Burgundians.

 The second mention of the Thuringians is as allies of Attila the Hun who joined his invasion of Gaul in 451.
 Sidonius Apollinaris listed them among the invaders writing only a few years later, in Gaul itself.
 From this it can be inferred that the Thuringians were present in the Battle of the Catalaunian Plains.

-The first near contemporary source to describe the location of the Thuringians is the early 6th century writer Eugippius, who was writing about the 460s and 470s.
-He reported that the Thuringians carried out raids over the Danube, into Roman imperial territory near Passau and Linz, implying that they lived close to the Danube at this time.
-Eugippius had lived in this region until the death of Saint Severinus of Noricum in 482.
+The early 6th century writer Eugippius, who was writing about the 460s and 470s, reported that the Thuringians carried out raids south of the Danube, into Roman imperial territory near Passau and Linz.
+Some scholars see this as implying that they lived close to the Danube at this time.
+Eugippius was himself living in this region until the death of Saint Severinus of Noricum in 482.

-The formation of the Thuringian kingdom may have had also been influenced by two longer-known tribes more associated with the eastern bank of the lower Elbe river, northeast of Thuringia, because the Carolingian law code written for them was called the "law of the Angles and Varini that is the Thuringians".
-Much earlier, in his Germania for example, Tacitus had grouped the Anglii and Varini among the more distant Suebic tribes, living beyond the Elbe, and near a sea where they worshipped a goddess called Nerthus.
-These two tribes are among Germanic groups known to have been found north of the Danube in this period.

-During the reign of Childeric I, Gregory of Tours and Fredegar record that the Frankish King married the runaway wife of the King of the Thuringians, but the story may be distorted.
-(For example, the area of Tongeren, now in Belgium, may have been intended.
+Before 464 when Aegidius died the Frankish King Childeric I (died about 481), according to Gregory of Tours and Fredegar, took refuge with the Thuringi and then married the runaway wife of their king, named Basina, but the story may be distorted.
+(For example, the area of Tongeren, now in Belgium, may have been intended.)